Bucks Geology Group

 4. Alongside the LGAP audit to undertake an assessment of geological sites using the LGS (Local Geological Site)

-proposal form and site criteria developed by BEHG (Bucks Earth Heritage Group).
+proposal form and site criteria developed by BGG (Bucks Geology Group).

 5. To link the geodiversity audit with other resources such as wildlife and archaeology, as well as other 'special' areas such as SSSIs.